NullVoxPopuli/emberconf-2023-resources/resources/pages/main/wrapping-up.md

 <!--

-in much the same way as promises are better than callbacks, resources are better than effects, and other means and managing a lifetime.
+in much the same way as promises are better than callbacks, resources are better than effects or other ways of working with lifetimes

 Some last thoughts I leave with you before the end here,